Ada-Developers-Academy/ada-precourse-v2/intro-to-python/functions.md

 ## The DRY Principle

 "DRY stands for Don’t Repeat Yourself.
 It is a software development principle aiming to reduce code duplication which can lead to a poor refactoring and a poor maintenance.
-In other word, if you have to copy and paste the same exact lines of codes which provide the same functionality, then chances are that your codes don’t follow the DRY at all."
-Functions are one tool we have for writing DRY code.[source](https://medium.com/@Ialimijoro/the-dry-principle-and-why-you-should-use-it-f02435ae9449)
+In other word, if you have to copy and paste the same exact lines of codes which provide the same functionality, then chances are that your codes don’t follow the DRY at all." [source](https://medium.com/@Ialimijoro/the-dry-principle-and-why-you-should-use-it-f02435ae9449) <br>
+<br>Functions are one of our most powerful tools for writing DRY code.

 ### !end-callout